ozankabak/dotfiles/README.md

-# dotfiles
-Configuration (DOT) Files for Terminal Applications
+# dotfiles: Configuration Files for Terminal Applications

 This repository includes the configuration files I use for terminal applications like `VIM`, `tmux` and others.